-§ 1.929 Classification of filings as major or minor.
+§1.929 Classification of filings as major or minor.

-Applications and amendments to applications for stations in the wireless radio services are classified as major or minor ( see §1.947).
+Applications and amendments to applications for stations in the wireless radio services are classified as major or minor (see §1.947).
 Categories of major and minor filings are listed in §309 of the Communications Act of 1934.

-- (a) For all stations in all Wireless Radio Services, whether licensed geographically or on a site-specific basis, the following actions are classified as major: - $(\mathring{\mathbf{I}})$ Application for initial authorization: - (2) Any substantial change in ownership or control, including requests for partitioning and disaggregation; - (3) Application for renewal of authorization: - (4) Application or amendment requesting authorization for a facility that would have a significant environmental effect, as defined by §§1.1301 through 1.1319 of the rules; - (5) Application or amendment requiring frequency coordination pursuant to the Commission's rules or international treaty or agreement; - (6) Application or amendment requesting to add a frequency or frequency block for which the applicant is not currently authorized, excluding removing a frequency. - (b) In the Cellular Radiotelephone Service: - (1) Request an authorization or an amendment to a pending application that would expand the cellular geographic service area (COSA) of an existing cellular system or, in the case of an amendment, as previously proposed in an application, except during the applicable five-year build-out period, if any;

-- (2) Request that a CGSA boundary or portion of a CGSA boundary be determined using an alternative method; or. - (3) Request an authorization for facilities that would produce a de minimis service area boundary extension into unserved area in an adjacent market. - (c) In addition to those changes listed in paragraph (a) in this section, the following are major changes applicable to stations licensed to provide base-to-mobile, mobile-to-base, mobile-to-mobile on a site-specific basis: - (1) In the Paging and Radiotelephone Service, Rural Radiotelephone Service and 800 MHz Specialized Mobile Radio Service (SMR), any change that would increase or expand the applicant's existing composite interference contour. - (2) In the 900 MHz SMR and 220 MHz Service, any change that would increase or expand the applicant's service area as defined in the rule parts governing the particular radio service. - (3) In the Paging and Radiotelephone Service, Rural Radiotelephone Service, Offshore Radiotelephone Service, and Specialized Mobile Radio Service: - (i) Request an authorization or an amendment to a pending application that would establish for the filer a new fixed transmission path: - (ii) Request an authorization or an amendment to a pending application for a fixed station (i.e., control, repeater, central office, rural subscriber, or inter-office station) that would increase the effective radiated power, antenna height above average terrain in any azimuth, or relocate an existing transmitter; - (4) In the Private Land Mobile Radio Services (PLMRS), the remote pickup broadcast auxiliary service, and GMRS systems licensed to non-individuals; - (i) Change in frequency or modification of channel pairs, except the deletion of one or more frequencies from an authorization: - (ii) Change in the type of emission; - (iii) Change in effective radiated power from that authorized or, for
+(a) For all stations in all Wireless Radio Services, whether licensed geographically or on a site-specific basis, the following actions are classified as major:

+(1) Application for initial authorization;

+(2) Any substantial change in ownership or control, including requests for partitioning and disaggregation;

+(3) Application for renewal of authorization;

+(4) Application or amendment requesting authorization for a facility that may have a significant environmental effect as defined in \$1.1307, unless the facility has been determined not to have a significant environmental effect through the process set forth in \$17.4(c) of this chapter.

+(5) Application or amendment requiring frequency coordination pursuant to the Commission's rules or international treaty or agreement;

+(6) Application or amendment requesting to add a frequency or frequency block for which the applicant is not currently authorized, excluding removing a frequency.

+(b) In addition to those changes listed in paragraph (a) of this section, the following are major changes in the Cellular Radiotelephone Service:

+(1) Application requesting authorization to expand the Cellular Geographic Service Area (CGSA) of an existing Cellular system or, in the case of an amendment, as previously proposed in an application to expand the CGSA; or

+(2) Application or amendment requesting that a CGSA boundary or portion of a CGSA boundary be determined using an alternative method.

+(3) [Reserved]

+(c) In addition to those changes listed in paragraph (a) in this section, the following are major changes applicable to stations licensed to provide base-tomobile, mobile-to-base, mobile-to-mobile on a site-specific basis:

+(1) In the Paging and Radiotelephone Service, Rural Radiotelephone Service and 800 MHz Specialized Mobile Radio Service (SMR), any change that would increase or expand the applicant's existing composite interference contour.

+(2) In the 900 MHz SMR and 220 MHz Service, any change that would increase or expand the applicant's service area as defined in the rule parts governing the particular radio service.

+(3) In the Paging and Radiotelephone Service, Rural Radiotelephone Service, Offshore Radiotelephone Service, and Specialized Mobile Radio Service:

+(i) Request an authorization or an amendment to a pending application that would establish for the filer a new fixed transmission path;

+(ii) Request an authorization or an amendment to a pending application for a fixed station (i.e., control, repeater, central office, rural subscriber, or inter-office station) that would increase the effective radiated power, antenna height above average terrain in any azimuth, or relocate an existing transmitter:

+(4) In the Private Land Mobile Radio Services (PLMRS), the remote pickup broadcast auxiliary service, and GMRS systems licensed to non-individuals;

+(i) Change in frequency or modification of channel pairs, except the deletion of one or more frequencies from an authorization;

+(ii) Change in the type of emission;

+(iii) Change in effective radiated power from that authorized or, for GMRS systems licensed to non-individuals, an increase in the transmitter power of a station;

+(iv) Change in antenna height from that authorized;

+(v) Change in the authorized location or number of base stations, fixed, control, except for deletions of one or more such stations or, for systems operating on non-exclusive assignments in GMRS or the 470-512 MHz, 800 MHz or 900 MHz bands, a change in the number of mobile transmitters, or a change in the area of mobile transmitters, or a